mcabrams/codethesaurus/README.md

 <a id="goals"></a>
 #### Goals
-Create a responsive front-end prototype for the *Sweats* store front, and checkout process.
+Create a responsive front-end prototype for the codethesaur.us.
 Be able to deploy via heroku.

 ------

 <a id="todo"></a>
 #### Todo
+- [ ] Test deploy on heroku.
+- [ ] Incorporate React for thesaurus functionality.
-- [ ] Flesh the todos out... the irony doesn't escape me.
+- [ ] Add commenting system.
+- [ ] Settle on how fully to commit to responsive typography/spacings.

 ----------